zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 mle
 ```

 Success!
 Reducing the state step size was sufficient to recover the true parameter combination for the simulated dataset.

+Ok, but what happened there?
+That's what we detail in the [next tutorial](https://addm-toolbox.github.io/ADDM.jl/dev/tutorials/02_likelihood_computation/).

 ## Understanding step size effects

-Ok, but what happened there?

 We can look at a few things.